Why 90% of eCommerce Startups Fail (And How to Avoid It)

 1. Lack of Market Research

-Many startups jump in without validating demand or analyzing competitors.
+Many startups jump in without validating demand or analysing competitors.

 Common pitfalls: